MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/mobile-app/remote-assist-mobile-overview.md

 ###
 Some of the differentiators for Remote Assist Mobile are it allows easier physical access to confined or hard-to-reach spaces and a lower barrier to entry from ease of use.
 Additionally, your mobile device allows easy access to other mobile apps that are part of your company workflows.
 ###
-Dynamics 365 Remote Assist for mobile phones or tablets is now available on Android or iOS devices with ARCore enabled.
+Dynamics 365 Remote Assist Mobile is now available on Android or iOS devices with ARCore enabled.
 You can check out the device requirements [here.](https://docs.microsoft.com/en-us/dynamics365/mixed-reality/remote-assist/requirements)

 ## Features:
 - Video calling